MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/faq.md

 ## Some users might experience add-in error with the following symptoms:

 You try to use the add-in by selecting Dynamics 365 App for Outlook, and the pane appears.
-After about 30 seconds, a yellow error section is displayed at the at the top of
+After about 30 seconds, a yellow error section is displayed at the of
     the pane.
 The error could be any of the following:

 - ADD-IN ERROR This add-in could not be started.
 Close this dialog